N3FS/N3FS-website/about.md

 N3FS is a gaming community, formed by folks with a flair for bodging servers together.

-Some of us are fans of NerdCubed who miss playing on the former NerdCubed Servers which closed in May 2016[<sup>1</sup>](https://twitter.com/Mattophobia/status/737372825779064833).
+It was initially started by former players from the now-defunct NerdCubed Servers, which closed in May 2016[<sup>1</sup>](https://twitter.com/Mattophobia/status/737372825779064833).
+It is independently-run and not affiliated with NerdCubed.

 ## Our servers